bholloway/angularity.github.io/source-hugo/content/start/example.md

 ### Directives

+Note that there are no directives in the local library, they are [bundled dependencies](https://docs.npmjs.com/files/package.json#bundleddependencies) in order to illustrate how a library package may be used.

 The todo project maps directives in a somewhat confusing way, but does so to illustrate an important point.

 Each of the directives shown, `escapeKeyDirective` and `focusElementDirective` are invoked by attribute and need to read